ChenQiang-CN/a301_2020/notebooks/week10/ndvi_rasterio.md

 ```

 ## write out the bands 3, 4, 5 as a new geotiff

+Now I'm going to write out a new 3 channel tiff.
+I can add extra tags to the
+tiff to remind me what I did.
+I'm writing out the names of the original big tiffs
+I used, the names of the channels and some comments about the time and the name
+of this notebook.
+As demonstrated in class, I can read these tags using `rio insp` from
+a terminal prompt.

 ```{code-cell} ipython3
 week10_dir = notebook_dir / "week10"